 I live in Hull, having moved here in 1995 after joining The Beautiful South as a session musician.
 I was very lucky to have travelled the world with them.
 I was also very lucky to have played with the late Nina Simone.
 On my percussive journey I have played most genres of music and all these different styles inform and influence the sound of The Hut People.
 My musical beginnings were jazz and world music and now Sam has opened up my aural world to planet Folk where I feel very much at home.
-It's so exciting discovering all this great home based music.
+It's so exciting discovering all this great home based music."

-Sam Pirt plays the piano accordion, comes from Goole in Yorkshire, and smiles a lot.
-Sams early bands included Soup Dragon and The Barleycorn Band where he first played with Ian.
-He met guitarist David Wood (of CrossCurrent) at Folkworks, and they formed their duo AAAAG in 1996.
+Sam Pirt plays the Piano Accordion and comes from Goole in Yorkshire.
+Sam's early bands included Soup Dragon and The Barleycorn Band, where he first played with Ian Stephenson (422, KAN).

 Sam was a member of the first English group to go to the Ethno Folk Camp in 1996, as a result of which he developed a huge interest in music from all around the world.
 Having been back to Ethno with 422 in 2000 and 2001, Sam was asked to be an Artistic Leader at Ethno the following three years.
 In 2004 Sam realized his dream of founding his own version of Ethno in England, which has since gone from strength to strength.

 422 is another band which Sam plays in and they first came together in 1999 after winning the the BBC Radio Two Young Folk award.
 Since that time they have toured Sweden, Germany and played at Tonder, Cambridge and Sidmouth Festival.
 They have also released three albums on Fellside records.